ea-foundation/raise/README.md

 Coinbase Commerce does not support recurring donations.
 Also, it does not have a sandbox environment for testing, so you can only test using real crypto currencies.

-**Note:** The Raise webhooks are only triggered if you [set up a webhook in Coinbase Commerce](https://commerce.coinbase.com/dashboard/settings).
+**Note:** The Raise webhooks for logging and adding donors to the mailinglists are only triggered if you [set up a webhook in Coinbase Commerce](https://commerce.coinbase.com/dashboard/settings).
 Point it to `https://your-page.com/wp-json/raise/v1/coinbase/log`.
 Also, make sure you **disable all webhook events** except for `charge:confirmed` and copy the shared secret correctly into your Raise configuration.

 Additional webhook data:
 - `vendor_transaction_id`: Charge code